finnoybu/memoirs/index.md

 Willing to abide by law and justice, I found there was not always a clear line between justice and injustice on board the ships.

-Life on the sailships was on of endless changes and all kinds of happenings, some comical, some tragic, and some a mixture of both I always looked rather for the comical even in the most serious circumstances.
+Life on the sailships was one of endless changes and all kinds of happenings, some comical, some tragic, and some a mixture of both.
+I always looked rather for the comical even in the most serious circumstances.

 ---